monktastic/no-more-contempt/scratch/endless-summary.md

 The darkness in all of our minds is intimately connected.
 In fact, it behaves more like a single distributed malevolent entity.
 If our darkness is exemplified by that devil on our shoulders, then this entity is the _Devil_.
 It is said that "the elites" are playing us off each other to take attention away from themselves, but the Devil is playing a _much bigger game_; one in which even the elites are merely pawns.
 It convinces you to hate them specifically so that you will feel licensed to behave in dark ways — ways that will ultimately circle back to them and make them feel even more justified in their misbehavior, thus reinforcing the cycle.

-What are these "dark ways"?
-Reflect on a time when you've skirted your conscience, pretending either that you couldn't hear it or that you didn't have to.
-We've all done this.
-In that state, you know _perfectly well_ that what you're doing is wrong, but this knowledge is very cleverly shielded from conscious self-reflection.
-We convince ourselves that this is okay, especially given what all those "bad people" are doing.
-But this self-deception is precisely what enables the "bad people" to do what they do in the first place, and by engaging in it, we are _strengthening_ this capacity in them.

 You know that "evil global conspiracy" that some people fear exists — the one that's somehow responsible for all the world's ills, yet which hides itself so perfectly that people never even suspect its existence?
 Well, _this is it_ — the _primordial_ evil conspiracy; the one to which all the rest ultimately owe their existence, and to which they all filter up.
 The reason we can't pin it down "out there" is because it lives deep within the shadows of all of our own minds.
 From in there, it knows _exactly_ what buttons to press to prevent us from ever suspecting our own involvement.